Skip to main content

 • USB-1 and USB-2.

-• Special devices (e.g., Solidyne SmartCam video switcher).
+• Specialized devices (e.g. Solidyne SmartCam video switcher).

-In AoIP-enabled models, the console also sends “MIC On-Air” signal over network, allowing the audio processor to automatically switch to a preset adjusted for human voice.
+On models with AoIP option, the console also sends an “On-Air MIC” signal over the network, allowing the audio processor to automatically switch to a preset optimized for human voice.

-DX816/822 consoles use “feather touch” conductive ceramic faders, with over 20 years of life expectancy under normal conditions.
+The DX816/822 consoles use conductive ceramic “touch of pen” faders, with a lifespan of over 20 years under normal conditions.
 Features:

-• Robust construction, sliding on steel-silver bars with Teflon bushings.
+• Robust construction, movement on silver-steel bars with Teflon bushings.

-• ETM-VCA Control (Electrometric Voltage Controlled Amplifier): audio signals don’t pass through the faders, but through low-noise, highly stable amplifiers.
-Faders only send control signals.
+• ETM-VCA (Electrometric Voltage Controlled Amplifier) control: audio signals do not pass through the faders, but through low-noise, highly stable amplifiers.
+The faders only send control signals.

 • Extends lifespan and eliminates maintenance.